|Villa Amerika houses a museum dedicated to the life and works of Antonín Dvořák (1841-1904), one of the great Czech composers.|

 From May to October its most beautiful room, the Music Salon, is the setting for classical concerts entitled Wonderful Dvořák; the performances are a historical re-enactment of a soiree held during the time of the maestro.

 History of Villa Amerika

-Villa Amerika was built between 1712-1720 by Kilian Ignac Dientzenhofer, and was the summer palace of Vaclav Michna.
-For two centuries this magnificent Baroque pleasure house attracted the aristocracy to its stylish interiors and well-manicured grounds.
+It was built as a summer palace, and for two centuries this magnificent Baroque pleasure house attracted the aristocracy to its stylish interiors and well-manicured grounds.

 In 1932 the Museum of Antonín Dvořák was established at Villa Amerika.

-The museum collects, maintains and displays documents and personal effects chronicling the maestro's life and works.
-Exhibits comprise sheet music manuscripts and other written material, programmes, posters, works of art, period photographs, and personal objects and correspondence.
+The museum collects, maintains and displays documents and personal effects chronicling the composer's life and works.
+Exhibits include sheet music manuscripts, programmes, posters, works of art and period photographs, as well as personal objects and correspondence.

-For listings and to book tickets for Wonderful Dvořák, which also includes entry to the museum before the performance: Prague concerts.
+For listings and to book tickets, which includes entry to the Dvořák Museum before the performance: Prague concerts.